rsyncOSX/RsyncUI/README.md

 ![GitHub Releases](https://img.shields.io/github/downloads/rsyncosx/RsyncUI/v2.7.6/total)
 [![GitHub issues](https://img.shields.io/github/issues/rsyncOSX/RsyncUI)](https://github.com/rsyncOSX/RsyncUI/issues)

 **Note:** I inadvertently deleted the version 2.7.6 dmg file and subsequently re-added it.
 The download count was reset, and the number of downloads before re-addition was about 1,000 downloads.
-The version 2.7.7rc3 will serve as a release candidate for a limited period, allowing users to identify and report any potential issues prior to the official release.

 If you find RsyncUI useful, I would appreciate it if you could consider giving me a star.
 Each star serves as motivation for me to continue developing RsyncUI.